Fungible and Asset Location

 We are subject to mental accounting.

-Mental accounting is an essential concept in behavioral economics which is most associated with Thaler.
-It implies that people are disposed to think about an asset regarding its relative value rather than its absolute value.
+Mental accounting is an essential concept in behavioral economics, most associated with Thaler.
+It implies that people are disposed to think about an asset’s relative value rather than its absolute value.

 Say you have a diamond ring with the same street value as your neighbor’s wedding ring.
 Are they the same to you?

-Or a different example, why do folks spend more on a credit card than they do if they had to pay cash?
+For example, why do folks spend more on a credit card than they do if they have to pay cash?
 Or gamble more aggressively with “house money” than with “their own” cash?

-Cognitively, money is not fungible in our thought processes, as we attach value to it and consider where it came from and what its intended use is.
+Cognitively, money is not fungible in our thought processes, as we attach value to it and consider where it came from and its intended use.

-And we hold dearly to the sunk cost fallacy.
+We also dearly believe in the sunk cost fallacy.
 Money doesn’t care if what you have left results from a bad decision in the past.

 Let’s explore mental accounting by looking at bucket plans and dividend-paying stocks.